 The crisis came on June 15, 1859, when Lyman Cutlar, an American, shot and killed a company pig rooting in his garden.
-When British authorities threatened to arrest Cutlar and evict all his countrymen from the island as trespassers, a delegation sought military protection from Brig.
+When British authorities threatened to arrest Cutlar and evict all Americans from the island as trespassers, a delegation sought military protection from Brig.
 Gen. William S. Harney, the anti-British commander of the Department of Oregon.
 Harney responded by ordering Company D, 9th U.S. Infantry under Capt.
 George E. Pickett (of later Civil War fame) to San Juan.
 Pickett's 64-man unit landed on July 27 and encamped near the HBC wharf on Griffin Bay, just north of Belle Vue Sheep Farm.

 Throughout the remaining days of July and well into August, Hornby accumulated more marines; the majority veterans of amphibious landings under fire in China.
-However, Hornby wisely refused to take any action against the Americans until the arrival of Rear Adm.
-R. Lambert Baynes, commander of British naval forces in the east Pacific.
+However, Hornby wisely refused to take any action against the Americans until the arrival of Rear Admiral Lambert Baynes, commander of British naval forces in the Pacific.
 Baynes, appalled at the situation, advised Douglas that he would not "involve two great nations in a war over a squabble about a pig."

 Meanwhile, Pickett was reinforced on August 10, by 171 men under Lt.
 Col. Silas Casey, who assumed command and, with Pickett in tow, went to Victoria to parley with Baynes.
 The old admiral (a veteran of the Battle of New Orleans in 1815) refused to leave his 84-gun ship of the line, HMS Ganges, to call upon Casey aboard a lighthouse tender.
 A disappointed Casey took note of the Ganges’ size and on his return to San Juan pleaded for more men.

 By August 31, 461 Americans were encamped in the woods just north of Belle Vue Sheep Farm, protected by 14 field cannons.
-Eight more 32-pounder naval guns were removed from the USS Massachusetts to be emplaced in a redoubt excavated under the direction of 2nd.
-Lt.
-Henry M. Robert (future author of Robert’s Rules of Order).
+Eight more 32-pounder naval guns were removed from the USS Massachusetts to be emplaced in a redoubt excavated under the direction of Lieutenant Henry M. Robert (future author of Robert’s Rules of Order).